matthewgee/data-science/README.md

 data-science
 ============

-Here there be data and science!
+Here there be data and science for the social good!